 Our main focus is to maintain as much grass as possible for the dogs and still gain a little more flat space.
 We want to make most of the space we have, which isn’t huge, but can certainly fit everything we want.
-By removing some underperforming trees and shrubs, adding more grass and then using paver stones to create a second patio, we’ll make our little bit of land go quite a long way.
+By removing some underperforming trees and shrubs, adding more grass and then building a concrete patio, we’ll make our little bit of land go quite a long way.
 I foresee a significant amount of measuring and graph paper in our future.

 A is all about growing things (not weeds) in our yard.
 We’re going to make use of the space along our deck with one or two raised beds.
 I also really like the idea of growing herbs in planter boxes and just love those boxes hanging from the fence.
 And maybe instead of herbs, we grow lots of flowers.

 Once we clear the grill and storage container off our deck, we’ll have room for a nice dining set.
 It will be a change not to have to eat off of our camping table!
-I’m torn between the more classic picnic table look versus a more traditional dining set with cushioned chairs.
-Comfort-level is a major factor as is the abundance of stinking cute pillows that could go on the chair.
+I’m torn between the more classic picnic table look versus more traditional teak garden furniture with cushioned chairs.
+I’m leaning more towards the picnic table as I like the style of the outdoor picnic table benches.
+Comfort-level is a major factor as is the abundance of stinking cute pillows that could go on the chairs.
 Is it wrong to pick out furniture based on the accessory potential?